Contagious Diseases Acts: Early opposition

 Nightingale next recruited journalist Harriet Martineau to write on the subject and provided her with background material.
 She published The Contagious Diseases Acts, as applied to Garrison Towns and Naval Stations, in 1870.
 The four articles in the series, printed in the Daily News, and credited to “an Englishwoman” ran on each of the last three days of 1869 and the first day of 1870, the last of which launched “The Ladies’ National Association for the Repeal of the Contagious Diseases Acts.”
-It was co-signed by 124 leading women opponents of the Acts.
+It was co-signed by 124 leading women opponents of the acts.
 Josephine Butler, who went on to lead the lengthy campaign for repeal, was the third signatory, after Nightingale and Martineau.

-When the first woman to qualify as a doctor in England, Elizabeth Garrett, wrote in favour of the Acts, Nightingale, using the name “Justina,” opposed her, with two articles, in the Pall Mall Gazette in 1870.
+When the first woman to qualify as a doctor in England, Elizabeth Garrett, wrote in favour of the acts, Nightingale, using the name “Justina,” opposed her, with two articles, in the Pall Mall Gazette in 1870.
 Nightingale continued to give support behind-the-scenes to the repeal campaign.

 Extension

 In 1867, the Association for Promoting the Extension of the Contagious Diseases Acts was established and was just as prominent in publishing pamphlets and articles as the Ladies National Association for the Repeal of the Contagious Diseases Acts was.
 The Association strongly campaigned for the extension of the Contagious Diseases Acts outside of the naval and army towns and for them to be made applicable to the whole of the country, as they believed this was the best way of regulating prostitution.
-In 1869, the Act was extended across the whole country.
+The Contagious Diseases Act 1869 extended the law across the whole country.